mateusmuller/mateusmuller/README.md

 ## Hey there 👋

 This is Mateus!
-I'm currently working as a DevOps Engineer at Trustly 100% remote.
+I'm currently working as a DevOps Engineer at Zeta Global.
 My tech stack includes Linux, Networking Fundamentals, Programming (Bash & Python), Docker, Kubernetes, AWS, Terraform, Ansible, EFK, Prometheus, Grafana and others.

 What excites me about DevOps is the possibility to work with complex infrastructures, but automate pretty much everything on top of it 🧡.